-Before using bicarbonate check with the governing body of your sport that the substance is not contrary to doping regulations.
+Before using bicarbonate, check with your sport's governing body that the substance is not contrary to doping regulations.

-It is important to experiment with the supplement during training and Williams (1996) suggests the following procedure, repeated several times, to determine if bicarbonate supplementation is appropriate for you:
+It is essential to experiment with the supplement during training, and Williams (1996) suggests the following procedure, repeated several times, to determine if bicarbonate supplementation is appropriate for you:

-The protocol for the bicarbonate supplementation would be to ingest 0.3 grms of sodium bicarbonate per kg body weight approximately one to two hours before the time trial. e.g. for a 66kg runner, consume 20 grms of sodium bicarbonate (about four teaspoons).
+The bicarbonate supplementation protocol would be to ingest 0.3grms of sodium bicarbonate per kg body weight approximately one to two hours before the time trial. e.g. for a 66kg runner, consume 20grms of sodium bicarbonate (about four teaspoons).

-The side effects may take the form of pain, cramping, diarrhoea or a feeling of being bloated.
-Drinking up to a litre of water with the supplementation is often effective and should be carried out as standard.
-Breaking up the bicarbonate dose into four equal portions and taken over the course of an hour may also help.
+The side effects may be a pain, cramping, diarrhoea or a feeling of being bloated.
+Drinking up to a litre of water with supplementation is often helpful and should be carried out as standard.
+Breaking the bicarbonate dose into four equal portions and taking over an hour may also help.

-There are potential side effects to taking higher than normal levels of Sodium Bicarbonate so consult with your doctor first.
+There are potential side effects of taking higher than normal levels of Sodium Bicarbonate, so consult with your doctor first.

 Does massage help remove lactic acid?

-The subjects were trained runners who performed a maximal treadmill run to elevate the level of blood lactate and induce exhaustion after 4-6 minutes.
-Researchers sampled the subjects' blood lactate for up to 20 minutes after exercise and found that passive recovery (lying down supine) and massage had no effect on blood lactate levels, while mild bicycle riding caused a better removal of blood lactate 15-20 minutes after exhaustive exercise.
+The subjects were trained runners who performed a maximal treadmill run to elevate blood lactate levels and induce exhaustion after 4-6 minutes.
+Researchers sampled the subjects' blood lactate for up to 20 minutes after exercise.
+They found that passive recovery (lying down supine) and massage did not affect blood lactate levels.
+At the same time, mild bicycle riding caused a better removal of blood lactate 15-20 minutes after exhaustive exercise.

-This does not suggest that massage is of no benefit to athletes; all it means is that massage does not help with the removal of lactic acid.
+This does not suggest that massage is of no benefit to athletes; it means that massage does not help remove lactic acid.

 If you quote information from this page in your work, then the reference for this page is: